-- actions which threaten the safety of yourself or others - possession/selling of illegal drugs, alcohol, or inhalants - going against district-wide policies about harassment, smoking, attendance, and

-- open defiance of authority - interference with the orderly conduct of the school - going against the student code of conduct as per the School Act
+- actions which threaten the safety of yourself or others - possession/selling of illegal drugs, alcohol, or inhalants - going against district-wide policies about harassment, smoking, attendance, and student responsibilities - open defiance of authority - interference with the orderly conduct of the school - going against the student code of conduct as per the School Act a) to take an active role in the student's educational success, including assisting the student in complying with the legislated expectations for students (Section 12),to ensure that the parent's conduct contributes to a welcoming, caring, respectful and safe learning environment, b) to co-operate and collaborate with school staff to support the delivery of specialized supports and services to the student, c) to encourage, foster and advance collaborative, positive and respectful relationships with teachers, principals, other school staff and professionals providing supports and services in the school, and d) to engage in the student's school community.

-This code will be reviewed annually for its effectiveness in meeting district expectations.
+This code will be reviewed for its effectiveness in meeting District expectations annually.
+Please note that Section 16.2 of the School Act, specifies the following reminder for parents: